Ticket #2766 (closed enhancement: fixed)

 Be careful with JOSM latest, though.
 It's less stable than the tested version.

-- Keywords atomic upload added
+Keywords: | atomic upload added |

 Strange thing is, that I didn't get any error or hint by josm during the normal upload that something is going wrong...

-- Summary changed from upload of 76x201-node-lake not possible to Provide configuration checkbox in upload dialog for enabling/disabling changesets
+Summary: | upload of 76x201-node-lake not possible → Provide configuration checkbox in upload dialog for enabling/disabling changesets |

 I'm not really astonished about the 6 hours it took.
 You have ~ 25-30 K primitivies to upload in your file!